Posted on 2 Comments

 Modern Use

-Today, the blue lotus is experiencing a renaissance, celebrated in art and researched for its ancient medicinal qualities, from stress relief to enhancing memory and sexual experiences.
+The blue lotus is experiencing a renaissance, being celebrated in art, admired for its fragrance, and researched for its potential medicinal qualities.

 Herbal Medicine